Axway-API-Management-Plus/apigateway-openlogging-elk/apm/README.md

-# Elastic APM for API-Builder4Elastic
+# Application-Performance Monitoring for APIBuilder4Elastic

 With [Elastic-APM](https://www.elastic.co/observability/application-performance-monitoring), you can monitor the APIBuilder4Elastic better than just using logs directly from the API Builder.
 Of course, you can also add